opendistro/for-elasticsearch-docs/docs/security-configuration/generate-certificates.md

 - (Optional) `node.pem`
 - (Optional) `node-key.pem`

-For information on adding and configuring these certificates, see [Docker security configuration](../../install/docker-security/) and [Configure TLS certificates](../tls/).
+For information about adding and configuring these certificates, see [Docker security configuration](../../install/docker-security/) and [Configure TLS certificates](../tls/).

 ## Run securityadmin.sh